 He occasionally contributes articles on a few subjects to various websites, most regularly for We Are Cult.

-Rob is also an occasional DJ, with various audiences having had his musical taste inflicted on them in London, Oxfordshire and – bafflingly – Los Angeles.
+Rob is also an occasional DJ, with audiences having had his musical taste inflicted on them in London, Oxfordshire and – bafflingly – LA.